DolicaAkelloEgwel/scnotes/synthesis.md

 `Env.perc` takes four arguments: `attackTime`, `releaseTime`, `level`, and `curve`.
 ![](envplot.png)
-Plot created from `Env.perc.plot`
+Plot created from `Env.perc.plot`.
 ![](envattackplot.png)
 Plot created from `Env.perc(0.5).plot` which leades to an attack value of half a second.
 ![](envargsplot.png)
 Plot created from `Env.perc(attackTime: 0.3, releaseTime: 2, level: 0.4).plot`.
 ![](straightlinesenv.png)
 Plot created from `Env.perc(0.3, 2, 0.4, 0).plot`.
 The final argument means that the plot doesn't contain curves.
 ### `Env.linen`
 `Env.linen` describes a line envelope with attack, sustain, and release.
 TODO: example